 Set your expectations and tip if they go above!

 Do not assume your sitters know the rules of your house.
 So be clear.
 (I have had more than one sitter leave the lights on in my nursery after putting my baby to bed because I just assumed they would know to turn it off, and they did not.)
 Go over everything and encourage them to text with any questions.
 Also, use this meeting to encourage them to be off their phone when playing with the kids.
 In this day and age, sitters don’t often consider that parents wouldn’t want them on their phone the whole time.
 If you want them to pick up after kids are in bed or have your kids pick up, ask for that too.
 If they know what is expected, they will rise to it!
 Then give them a tip if you can tell they went above and beyond.

 Talk with them before they leave.

 It’s basic human nature that babysitters who feel you care about them are also more likely to be invested in your children.
 So I use the time after I get home to chat with my sitters and ask them about their lives once I check in about my children’s behavior.
-They may skirt around conversation and I don’t force it.
+They may skirt around conversation, and I don’t force it.
 But often, I realize they are willing to sit and talk for a long time.
-I cannot tell you how many sitters have sent me sweet messages as a result of these post-babysitting talks.
+I cannot tell you how many sitters have sent me sweet messages due to these post-babysitting talks.
 I think this is because they feel they are not just the babysitter but also someone we have chosen to come into the home.